ttudorandrei/tasty-treats/README.md

 - run `git clone git@github.com:ttudorandrei/tasty-treats.git`

+- cd into the new `tasty-treats` folder

-- type in `code .` to open the app in vscode
+- type in `code .` to open the app in VSCode

 - in your VSCode terminal type in `npm run seed` to seed the database